-3.2 EXCAVATION-WATER, STORM-WATER, AND LABORATORY DISCHARGE MONITORING
+3.2 EXCAVATION WATER, STORMWATER, AND LABORATORY DISCHARGE MONITORING

-Excavation-water, storm-water, and laboratory discharge monitoring is considered a principal component of the EMICY for the NC Sites.
+Excavation water, stormwater, and laboratory discharge monitoring is considered a principal component of the EMICY for the NC Sites.
 RAs at the sites could result in discharges that are covered under separate discharge requirements.
 Monitoring will be conducted to meet permit requirements, ARAR permit equivalents, or ROD commitments.
 Parameters for the NC Sites are listed in Table 3-3, along with sampling locations and frequencies.

-The purpose of excavation-water and storm-water discharge sampling is to meet:
+The purpose of excavation water and stormwater discharge sampling is to meet:

-- MSD discharge for the SLAPS excavation-water authorization letter dated July 23, 2001 and modified in letters dated February 10, 2005; June 19, 2006; May 22, 2008; May 10, 2010; May 24, 2012; June 23, 2014; July 18, 2016; June 11, 2018; and July 16, 2020 (MSD 2001, 2005, 2006, 2008, 2010, 2012, 2014, 2016, 2018a, 2020a); and - MDNR NPDES ARARs document (MDNR 1998) dated October 2, 1998, for the NC Sites.
+- MSD discharge requirements described in the SLAPS excavation water authorization letter dated July 23, 2001; modified discharge authorization in the letters dated February 10, 2005, and June 19, 2006; and the current renewal letter dated June 7, 2022 (MSD 2001, 2005, 2006, 2022); and - MDNR NPDES ARARs document (MDNR 1998) dated October 2, 1998, for the NC Sites.